 Accounting Policy

 8 (a) Trade Receivables

-In the Generation business, the Company supplies power only to a few customers which are State distribution companies and in Transmission business, the Company provides transmission services to a Government Company and hence the Company assesses expected credit allowance on case to case basis.
+In the Thermal and Hydro business, the Company supplies power only to a few customers which are State distribution companies and in Transmission business, the Company provides transmission services to a Government Company and hence the Company assesses expected credit allowance on case to case basis.

 The Company has used a practical expedient by computing the expected credit loss allowance for trade receivables relating to Distribution business, except for receivables from government entities, based on a provision matrix.
 The provision matrix takes into account historical credit loss experience and adjusted for forward looking information.
-The expected credit loss allowance is based on the ageing of the days the receivables are due and the rates as given in the provision matrix.
-The provision matrix at the end of the reporting period is as follows:
+The expected credit loss allowance is based on the ageing of the days the receivables are due.

+Accounting Policy